thirukkural2022/obedparla.com/README.md

 It's a fully static site built with Gatsby.js that maximizes speed (both of the website and of development) and simplicity.

 ## Why?
-I've had my blog as a Wordpress website for more than 5 years and it sufficed, but a lot of the time I never improved it or added new features because I don't enjoy working with Wordpress, so I decided to move away from that into something I enjoy working with!
+I've had my blog as a Wordpress website for more than 5 years and it sufficed, but it was a barrier for me to easily modify my site or add new cool features, so I decided to move away from that into something I enjoy working with!

 I also wanted to showcase React projects without having to use a different domain or think too much about it.
 Which is complicated within Wordpress.